Procedure Learning via Regularized Gromov-Wasserstein Optimal Transport: Introduction

 \section{Introduction}

 {\blfootnote{$^{\dagger}$ indicates joint first author.\\ \{ahmed,alishah,umer,fawad,zeeshan,huy\}@retrocausal.ai.}}

 Understanding how to perform complex tasks by watching others is a hallmark of human intelligence.
 An increasingly important goal in computer vision is to replicate this ability in machines, enabling them to learn a procedure from watching video demonstrations.
 Procedure learning (PL) refers to the task of identifying key steps and their ordering from instructional videos~\cite{alayrac2016unsupervised, kukleva2019unsupervised, zhukov2019cross}.
 Unlike action recognition and segmentation, which focus on analyzing single videos and classifying short-term activities~\cite{simonyan2014two, carreira2017quo, piergiovanni2017learning}, procedure learning extracts semantics such as key steps and their order across videos, even when step appearances vary, their order differ, or background/redundant frames occur frequently, as shown in Fig.~\ref{fig:teaser}.
-These challenges are especially common in real-world datasets, where videos exhibit non-monotonic step sequences, repeated actions, and untrimmed content that results in irrelevant frames.
+These challenges are especially common in real-world datasets.

 While earlier methods relied on full or weak supervision~\cite{bojanowski2015weakly, huang2016connectionist} which require substantial human effort and do not scale to large task domains, recent works have focused on self-supervised alignment of instructional videos.
 CnC~\cite{bansal2022my}, for instance, uses temporal cycle-consistency and contrastive learning to align steps across videos.
 However, it is sensitive to step order variation and background/redundant frames.
 More recent works have employed optimal transport (OT) formulations for alignment due to their flexibility.
-One such method, VAVA~\cite{liu2022learning}, frames alignment as an OT problem to accommodate variations in step ordering and incorporates an optimality prior along with inter-video and intra-video contrastive losses to solve the temporal misalignment problem.
+One such method, VAVA~\cite{liu2022learning}, considers alignment as an OT problem to accommodate variations in step ordering and incorporates an optimality prior along with inter-video and intra-video contrastive losses to solve the temporal misalignment problem.
 However, a key limitation in VAVA~\cite{liu2022learning} is that it is challenging to balance multiple losses and handle repeated actions, as noted by~\cite{donahue2024learning, ali2025joint}.
 Recently, OPEL~\cite{chowdhuryopel} applies VAVA for self-supervised procedure learning, inheriting these limitations.